Hearty southwestern black bean soup with tomatillos, corn, and tomatoes, topped with avocado, lime, cilantro, and sour cream.

 - 1 2/3 cup vegetable broth

-Heat the olive oil in a medium pot over medium-high heat.
+- Heat the olive oil in a medium heavy pot over medium-high heat.
+I use a Le Creuset.
 Add the onion and tomatillos and sauté until softened, about 10 minutes.
 Add the corn kernels and sauté another two minutes.

-Prepare the toppings: slice the lime into wedges, slice the avocados, chop the cilantro, and stir together the sour cream and chipotle.
+- Prepare the toppings: slice the lime into wedges, slice the avocados, chop the cilantro, and stir together the sour cream and chipotle.
+Serve with the soup.